Business & Commercial Litigation

 Ms. Tidwall is a member of the firm's Recruiting Committee and its Diversity and Inclusion Committee.
 She is a member of the American Bar Association, State Bar of Wisconsin, Eastern District of Wisconsin Bar Association, and the Milwaukee Bar Association.
 Ms. Tidwall also is an elected member of the Milwaukee Bar Association's Judicial Selection Committee.
 She is active in the Association for Women Lawyers and is a past chair of its Litigation Discussion Group.
 Ms. Tidwall is a member of the Business Litigation Practice Group and the Women's Initiative Practice Group of ALFA International, a global network of business focused law firms.

 Among other charitable and community activities, Ms. Tidwall represents clients on a pro bono basis before the probate courts as part of the firm's Children's Hospital Guardianship Project.
 She is past-President of the Board of Directors of United Methodist Children's Services, Inc., an organization dedicated to providing transitional living facilities to women and their children.
-She is a current member of the Board of Directors of the Wisconsin Equal Justice Fund.
+She is President of the Board of Directors of the Wisconsin Equal Justice Fund.

 Ms. Tidwall graduated cum laude from Creighton University School of Law in 1993, where she served as a member and an assistant editor of the Creighton University Law Review.